 $3,400,000 Settlement – Brain Injury (Truck Accident)The plaintiff sustained a traumatic brain injury in a truck accident.
 We obtained a $3.4 million settlement that will provide financial assistance due to the client’s inability to work and ongoing therapy.

 $3,500,000 Settlement – Nursing Home Abuse and NeglectA minor resident at an assisted living facility left the facility due to negligent supervision and suffered catastrophic injuries as a result.
 We obtained a $3.5 million settlement for this client.

 $2,000,000 Settlement – Brain Injury (Truck Accident)

-A truck driver failed to yield right of way on major interstate, resulting in a traumatic brain injury to our client.
+A truck driver failed to yield right of way on a major interstate, resulting in a traumatic brain injury to our client.
 We obtained a $2 million settlement for his medical treatments and other damages.